I love deserts. They make me feel free. Roll down the car window, queue up some songs by the Eagles and let the magic of wide-open spaces do its work.

 Here are some short hikes in Anza-Borrego State Park to whet your appetite.
 It’s also possible to connect via dirt roads and trail to Cuyamaca Rancho State Park and even the Pacific Crest Trail.

-California Desert Roadtrip Route
+Planning Tips for a California Desert Roadtrip

 As you’re planning your roadtrip through the deserts of southern California, be sure to keep a few things in mind: